 EAG has five XRD systems located within our network of labs.
 Three of our instruments are equipped with optical modules that can be easily exchanged depending on the analysis requirement.
 This allows us to provide high quality analysis of powders, coatings, thin films, slurries, fabricated parts, or even high-resolution analysis of epitaxial films.
 Two systems have microbeam X-ray sources, allowing for the analysis of very small samples or specific locations.
 These tools also have area detectors allowing for complete texture analyses.

-Contact us today for your X-ray Diffraction (XRD) Service needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your X-ray Diffraction (XRD) Service needs.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.